- Even as summer ends, indoor water parks are still open

 In response to concerns about reopening amid coronavirus, the World Waterpark Association created an “Aquatic Facility & Waterpark Reopening Considerations document” to guide facilities on how and when to reopen.
 The guide urges facilities and waterparks to consider the level of risk to both staff and guests, who may potentially expose each other to the coronavirus.
 Lifeguard training in particular should be evaluated, per the guide, with extra precaution taken to minimize the possible transmission of coronavirus.

 The World Waterpark Association advises both the screening of employees and guests to ensure no one with COVID-19 symptoms enters a facility.
 CDC recommendations include sticking to parks that are nearby and avoiding organized activities or sports, which may occur at public pools or water parks.
+The CDC also said lifeguards should not be held responsible for making sure people following coronavirus regulations.

 Still, water parks aren’t completely safe from the coronavirus.
 On Aug.
 1, Noah’s Ark Waterpark in Wisconsin Dells, Wisconsin announced it was closing the park indefinitely after two employees tested positive.
-And it remains to be seen what will happen after thousands of people from Wuhan, China—where the virus originated—attended a music festival inside a water park in mid-August.

 Is it safe: